 12 months full time

 If you want to level up your career and move into management, Melbourne Polytechnic’s Diploma of Business BSB50120 will teach you the skills for success.
 This diploma will provide you with the relevant knowledge and the technical, communication and career management skills needed to succeed in a wide range of jobs, carve new career pathways or lead your own business.
 With more than 60% of small businesses in Australia closing within their first three years, a qualification like this can give you the skills to help you break the trend.

-At Melbourne Polytechnic, we developed our Diploma of Business BSB50120 through research and consultation with industry specialists across local business and local councils, including Moreland City Council and the City of Darebin.
+At Melbourne Polytechnic, we developed our Diploma of Business BSB50120 through research and consultation with industry specialists across several business covering multiple industries.
 Develop and advance your skills in business planning, knowledge management, human resources, innovation and risk management.
 With our Diploma of Business BSB50120, you’ll gain a broad understanding of key business concepts and how to apply them to get ahead in the competitive business market.